alexgo-io/alexlab-doc/product-features/token-swaps/key-concepts.md

 ### Price Impact

-The price impact refers to how much a swap affects the exhange rate.
+The price impact refers to how much a swap affects the exchange rate.
 You might encounter it expressed as a percentage.
 For small swaps, price impact is typically negligible.
 However, for larger swaps, the price impact increases as the trade size approaches the pool's liquidity.
-This is why having a slippage tolerance is so important.